-Whenever we look at the sky during the night time to see the moon, it appears the same every time.
+Whenever we look at the sky in the night to see the moon, it appears the same every time.
 No matter how we see the moon or from where we see the moon, it always seems to feature the same landscape.
 The side of the moon which we are never able to see being on earth is known as the ‘dark side of the moon.’
-It will be wrong to say that this side which is considered as the dark side of the moon is dark in color.
+It would be wrong to say that this side of the moon is considered as the dark side of the moon is dark.
 This side never faces the earth and is visible only from space.

 In 1959, a Soviet space probe, Luna 3 was sent to space as a part of the Luna program.
 It sent back the images of the moon which were never seen by the people on the earth.
 These images were of the dark side of the moon which is never visible to us.